frame-lang/frame-docs/advanced_frame/operations.rst

 Operations
 ==========

-Frame's syntax is focused on the modeling, design and implementation of systems using state machines.
-Frame's basic syntax  restricts access to the system through the system intialization parameters and interface.
+Frame's mission is the design and implementation of systems using state machines.
+To that end Frame's core syntax restricts access to the system through the system intialization mechanisms (system parameters) and the interface methods.

-However it is in some cases desirable to have direct access to the inner workings of the system.
+However it can be desirable to have direct access to the inner state of the system.
 To facilitate this use case, Frame supports **Operations**.
-Operations are publically accessible access calls that do not create FrameEvents or interact with the state machine.
+Operations are publically accessible access calls that do not create FrameEvents or interact with the system state machine.

 Operations are declared in the **-operations-** block which must be declared, if it exists, in the following block order: